AlexJenter/cv/src/markdown/work.md

 **Project Partner** – Applying my ideas of automated design variant generation to a business case in the renowned atelier of Christophe Marchand.

-- Generative / procedural Design
+- Generative / procedural design

 </span>